 I am always struck by the animosity in men’s football — often from supporters towards their own teams.
 All that is not perfect is “shite,” and I won’t even bother to repeat some of the things shouted and sung at opposing fans.
 It’s shocking, even if it’s also part of the fun in a way.

-And it does not exist at women’s football: In three games, I have heard not one curse word, no insults, and few complaints about the play, even when I saw Man City get destroyed at home by Chelsea.
+And it does not exist at women’s football: In four games, I have heard not one curse word, no insults, and few complaints about the play, even when I saw Man City get destroyed at home by Chelsea.
 To the end, the City crowd was encouraging the players, even while obviously being disappointed.
 I think I heard one “idiot” and a couple of “stupid”s the whole time, but nary a “shite” was shouted.

 Also, fans tend to use players’ first names, hence there’s a lot more “Come on, Allie,” instead of “F— off, Turner.”